 Training School) from 1853 to 1861.

-His company, D Brucciani & Co, with workshops in Clerkenwell, survived its founder with the Covent Garden outlet still operating into Edwardian times.
+His company, D Brucciani & Co, with workshops in Clerkenwell, survived its founder with a Covent Garden outlet still operating into Edwardian times.
 A catalogue of their wares is held at The National Art library.
-However, by the turn of the century, the direct casting of priceless sculpture was being frowned upon - travel across Europe was now much easier anyway - the common man could now use the train.
-The company faltered.
-In the 1920's its casting workshops were subsumed by the Victoria & Albert Museum.